WPXY-FM: 98 PXY

 Scott Spezzano was the morning voice of 98 PXY for over 25 years & is one of the most recognized celebrities in the Rochester Community.
 For years, Spezzano would climb atop the roof of Marketplace Mall the weekend after Thanksgiving and broadcast live, living on the roof for 57 hours to raise money for the Salvation Army Homeless Holiday Campaign.
 This "stunt" for years was called the 98 PXY Help the Homeless Weekend or just simply "The Roof-Sit".
 Community members and business owners every year pledged their support of Spezzano, the only brave celebrity locally to attempt stunts like this for the community.

 Spezzano, in his over 30 years on Rochester radio, has been honored many times for his charitable contributions and always giving back to the community, and remains a household name in the Rochester Community.
-On September 7, 2014 it was announced that Spezzano and Sandy Waters would be moving to sister station WBZA.
-Megan Carter, along with Corey James (former PXY alumni Corey Kincaid), took over the PXY morning show beginning on Friday, September 12, 2014 with a special duel simulcast including Spezzano and Sandy with special guests on both WPXY and WBZA.
+On September 7, 2014, it was announced that Spezzano and Sandy Waters would be moving to sister station WBZA.
+Megan Carter, along with Corey James (former PXY alumni Corey Kincaid), took over the PXY morning show beginning on Friday, September 12, 2014, with a special duel simulcast including Spezzano and Sandy with special guests on both WPXY and WBZA.
 Their show was called #TeamPXY with Carter + Corey.

 Carter + Corey continued until early 2018, when Megan Carter exited the station.
 Whitney Young (who had been doing the midday shift) was promoted to co-host with Corey.
 However, Young's time at PXY did not last long, departing before the end of her first contract.
 Young was replaced by Brianna 'Breezy' Sloth.

 Another popular personality on 98PXY is Chris Debbins, known simply as 'Debbins'.
-Debbins has been with the station since 2014, and currently hosts the afternoon drive show from 3pm - 7pm.
+Debbins has been with the station since 2014, and currently hosts the afternoon drive show from 3 pm - 7pm.

 Throughout the years, 98PXY has put on many fun events including the High School Challenge, a penny drive where Rochester area High Schools competed to collect the most pennies.
 The winner got a free concert at their school by a national recording artist.
 The proceeds benefited various Hillside agencies.
 Artists that performed include Donnie Klang, Boys Like Girls, O-Town, and more...with Justin Bieber being the draw in 2009.

 WPXY was the first station to air Rochester native Teddy Geiger's single "For You I Will (Confidence)".
-Teddy mentions the station inside the cover of their hit album Underage Thinking.
+Teddy mentions the station inside the cover of her (then his) hit album Underage Thinking.

 WPXY began streaming worldwide online at 98pxy.com on April 1, 2008.